sabrusrin/fdf/README.md

 ##### For visualisation I used a minilibx(ecole42 graphic library) that gives a functions to create/destroy/clear window, to put a pixel to the window I created and to work with keyboard/mouse events.

-Use make to compile project.
+Use make to build project on macos.

 ### FUNCTIONALITY